General Dynamics F-111C: Design

-The F-111 was an all-weather attack aircraft capable of low-level penetration of enemy defences to deliver ordnance on the target.
+The F-111 was an all-weather attack aircraft capable of low-level penetration of enemy defenses to deliver ordnance on the target.
 It featured variable geometry wings, an internal weapons bay and a cockpit with side-by-side seating.
 The cockpit formed part of an escape crew capsule.
 The F-111 had a three-point undercarriage arrangement with a two-wheel nose gear and two single-wheel main undercarriage.
 Most F-111 variants included a terrain-following radar system connected to the autopilot.
 The aircraft were powered by two Pratt & Whitney TF30 afterburning turbofan engines.

 The F-111's internal weapons bay could also carry bombs, a removable 20 mm M61 cannon, or auxiliary fuel tanks.
 The F-111C was equipped to carry the AN/AVQ-26 Pave Tack targeting system on a rotating carriage that kept the pod protected within the weapons bay when not in use.
 Pave Tack is a FLIR and laser rangefinder/designator that allowed the F-111 to designate targets and drop laser-guided bombs on them.
 RF-111Cs carried a pallet of sensors and cameras for reconnaissance use.
 F-111Cs were also equipped to launch the AGM-84 Harpoon anti-ship missile and the AGM-142 Popeye stand-off missile.